 Many factors are contributing to the epidemic.
 Unfortunately, it appears that Alzheimer’s and Parkinson’s are just as infectious as Creutzfeldt-Jakob disease.
 The bodily fluids of people with prion disease are infectious.
 Prions are the X factor in the global epidemic.

-Prion diseases are a family of fatal, progressive, neurodegenerative illnesses that affect both humans and animals.
-Prion diseases cause memory loss, impaired coordination, and abnormal movements.
+Prion disease is a spectrum disease that varies in severity.
+It also varies depending on the region of the brain impacted.
+It affects most, if not all, mammals.
+Prion disease causes memory loss, impaired coordination, and abnormal movements.
 Prions are an infectious form of glycoprotein that can propagate throughout the body.
 TSE surveillance is important for public health and food safety because TSEs have the potential of crossing from animals to humans, as seen with the spread of mad cow disease.
 TSEs also have the potential of being transmitted from humans to animals.

 Experts suggest that the prevalence of brain disease will quadruple by 2050, if not sooner.
 If we had accurate mortality statistics, we would likely find that brain disease is already the leading cause of death.
 World health authorities admit that it will get much worse.